Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Introduction

 \section{Introduction}

-Recent advances in large language models have enabled conversational assistants that can handle knowledge-intensive question answering (QA) across many domains.
-Despite these gains, hallucination and source-attribution errors remain common, particularly when users expect answers grounded in authoritative references rather than plausible-sounding narrative.
-In religious applications, these failures carry higher stakes.
-Fabricating a Quranic verse, misattributing a Hadith, or presenting a jurisprudential position subject to scholarly disagreement without stating relevant conditions can mislead users.
-This motivates Islamic QA systems that not only answer correctly, but also provide clear grounding, stable citations, and explicit handling of cases where the system should abstain or surface scholarly disagreement.
+Recent advances in large language models have enabled conversational assistants that can handle knowledge-intensive question answering (QA) across many domains~\cite{ma-etal-2025-large-language-models-meet,hasan-etal-2025-nativqa}.
+Despite these gains, hallucination and source-attribution errors remain common, particularly when users expect answers grounded in authoritative references rather than plausible-sounding narrative~\cite{chen2026survey}.
+In religious applications, such failures are high-stakes.
+Fabricated Quranic verses, misattributed Hadith, or unqualified jurisprudential claims can mislead users~\cite{Bhatia_2026}.
+This motivates Islamic QA systems that provide grounded answers, stable citations, and explicit handling of abstention and scholarly disagreement.

 The community has begun formalizing these reliability requirements through benchmarks and shared tasks.
 QuranQA~\citep{malhas2023quranqa} has established standardized evaluation for Quranic passage retrieval and reading comprehension.
-IslamicEval~\citep{mubarak-etal-2025-islamiceval} further emphasizes grounded Quran/Hadith QA and includes tasks for detecting and correcting Quranic hallucinations, reflecting real user risks when quotations are fabricated or corrupted.
+IslamicEval~\citep{mubarak-etal-2025-islamiceval} further emphasizes grounded Quran/Hadith QA and includes tasks for detecting and correcting Quranic hallucinations.
 For structured religious reasoning, QIAS focuses on Islamic inheritance (aka faraid in Islamic Jurisprudence), a domain where correct answers require rule-based computation and legal constraints \citep{bouchekif2025qias}.